MaxvandenBoom/MEF_import/README.md

 MEF 2.1, 3.0 EEGLAB Plugin MEF_import (Ver 1.17)
 ===================================================

-_Caution: This version is under development, which may be unstable_
+_Caution: This version is under development, which may be unstable._

 Introduction
 ------------